phazei/ComfyUI-HunyuanVideo-Foley/README.md

 - **CUDA**: 12.4 or 11.8 recommended
 - **Python**: 3.8+
 - **OS**: Linux (primary support)
 - Note: This model requires approximately 20GB of VRAM for inference.
-It is recommended to use a GPU with ​more tha 24GB of VRAM​ (such as RTX 3090 or 4090) for stable performance.
+It is recommended to use a GPU >= 24GB of VRAM​ (such as RTX 3090 or 4090) for stable performance.

 </div>